Coloring dense digraphs: Triangle-free digraphs

 We now show that $Y$ is a set with the desired properties.
 Suppose for a contradiction that there is $v\notin Y\cup N^o(Y)\cup N^+(Y)$.
 Then $Y\subseteq N^+(v)$ and $v\notin S$ since $Y$ dominates all vertices of $S$.
 There is $u\in S$ seeing $v$ since $S$ is a dominating set of $D$.
 Note that $u\notin Y$; otherwise this contradicts $Y\subseteq N^+(v)$.
 There is $y\in Y$ seeing $u$ since $Y$ is a dominating set of $S$.
 Then $u,v,y$ are distinct vertices where $u$ sees $v$, $v$ sees $y$, and $y$ sees $u$.
 Hence we obtain a copy of $C_3$ in $D$, a contradiction. \end{proof}

 We now present some definitions and useful lemmas.
-First, we re-define a {\em bag} so that it inherits all properties of a bag as defined in Section \ref{sec:H1K} and so that it can be tested efficiently.
+First, we re-define a {\em bag} so that it retains the useful properties of a bag as defined in Section \ref{sec:H1K} and so that it can be tested efficiently.

 \begin{definition} For a digraph $D$, we say that $B \subseteq V(D)$ is a {\em bag} of $D$, if every three distinct vertices $\{x,y,z\} \in V(D)\setminus{B}$ have a common neighbor in $B$. \end{definition} Recall that $u$ and $v$ are neighbors if either $uv$ or $vu$ is an arc.
 We can check in $poly(n)$ time (e.g. $O(n^4)$) whether or not a set $B$ is a bag of $D$ by exhaustively checking all triples in $V(D) \setminus B$.
 Suppose that the $n$ vertices of a digraph can be partitioned into disjoint sets such that the subgraph induced on each set has independence number at most $\alpha-1$.
 Let $t(\alpha-1,n)$ denote the maximum (over all such possible partitions of the vertices) total time required by our algorithm (the algorithm {\sc Color-Digraph}, which we will define shortly) to color all of the subgraphs, each with at most $g(\alpha-1)$ colors.
 The following claim follows from this definition.